rmetzler/articles/package_managers.md

 mvn compile
 ```

-The packages on the Maven Repository Server are pretty much maintained in a pre defined directory structure, based on groupId, artifactId and version of the artifact.
-The artifacts themselves are binaries, mostly `*.jar`, ` files.
+The packages on the Maven Repository Server are pretty much maintained in a pre defined directory structure, based on groupId, artifactId and version of the artefact.
+The artefacts themselves are binaries, mostly `*.jar` files.
 You can see it on this mirror from [ibiblio](http://mirrors.ibiblio.org/maven2/).

-Publishing an artifact on the central maven repositry takes only 1 week.
+Publishing an artefact on the central maven repository takes only 1 week.
 No!
 I'm not kidding you!
-First of all you have to signup at JIRA and then you have to open a ticket and upload files.
-The whole prozess is described [here](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide).
-And be prepaired to scroll.
+First of all you have to signup at JIRA and open a ticket.
+The whole process is described [here](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide).
+And be prepared to scroll :-)

 ### Pros

-- The artifacts are singed!
+- The artefacts are singed!
 - Licenses are mandatory for publishing!
 - There are many mirrors available all over the world.

 ### Cons

-- Pushing artifacts to the maven central repository is not as easy as it should be.
-Because this prozess is a pain in the ass ALL big Java Frameworks and companies are maintaining their own Maven Repository Servers.
-They push their artifacts first to their own MVN Server and then 1 or 2 weeks later the artifact appears on search.maven.org.
+- Pushing artefacts to the maven central repository is not as easy as it should be.
+Because this process is a pain in the ass ALL big Java Frameworks and companies are maintaining their own Maven Repository Servers.
+They push their artefacts first to their own MVN Server and then 1 or 2 weeks later the artefact appears on search.maven.org.
 - Not really centralised.
 Because of the previous point.
-There are at least 30 different public maven repository servers out there, who are not mirroring search.maven.org.
-Java developers have to google to find the right repository server with the desired artifacts.
+There are at least 30 different public maven repository servers out there, who are not mirroring search.maven.org, but host other artefacts who are not available on search.maven.org.
+Java developers have to google for the right repository server with the desired artefacts.
 - Maven is a very complex tool!
 A `pom.xml` file can inherit from another `pom.xml` file.
 And a `pom.xml` file can include other `pom.xml` files.
 All that leads to complexity and sometimes to resolution errors.
-Another side effect of this architecutre is that resolving transitive dependencies this way is very slow, because different xml files have to be parsed to build a complete model for 1 single artifact.
+Another side effect of this architecture is that resolving transitive dependencies this way is very slow, because different xml files have to be downloaded and parsed to build a complete model for 1 single artefact.
 - Maven violates the "Single Responsibility" pattern.
-Maven is not only doing dependecy management!
+Maven is not only doing dependency management!
 It is doing all kind of things which has nothing to do with dependency management.
 For example executing tests, generating reports, generating JavaDoc, doing deployments and many other things which are, in other languages, done by other tools.
-- Not sure why an artifact/package needs an "GroupId" AND an "ArtifactID" AND a version number.
+- Not sure why an artefact/package needs a "GroupId" AND an "ArtifactID" AND a version number.
 All other package managers are satisfied with a name and a version.
 KIS!
 - Having 5 lines of XML code for 1 single dependency is kind of over kill!

 Maven is by far the most complex package manager I know.
 And know many of them!